Bazuga02/allo-f/README.md

 # Project Overview

 This project is a React-based web application designed for meal selection.
 It includes features such as user authentication, meal filtering by tags, dynamic pricing, and integration with a backend server.
-The site is deployed and accessible at [https://allo-meals.netlify.app/](https://allo-meals.netlify.app/).
-Please note that as it's hosted on a free service, it may take a few seconds to load initially.
+The site is deployed and accessible at [https://allo-meals.netlify.app/](https://allo-meals.netlify.app/). **Please note that as it's hosted on a free service, it may take a few seconds to load initially**.

 ![Login](login.png)
 ![Signup](signup.png)